 Additional information can be accessed at our website or by calling Al Pratt, Water Resources Manager, at: 603-520-0622 or Brian Goetz, Deputy Director of Public Works at: 603-766-1420.

 Health Advisory Levels

 In May 2016, the EPA set a Lifetime Health Advisory Level of 70 ppt for PFOS and PFOA.
 According to EPA information these health advisory levels were calculated to offer a margin of protection for all Americans throughout their life from adverse health effects resulting from exposure to these contaminants in drinking water.
-In order to assure compliance with the newly adopted health standard, the City of Portsmouth’s water division will continue to monitor for PFAS in all water sources twice a year.
+In order to assure compliance with the newly adopted health standard, the City of Portsmouth’s water division adopted a policy of monitoring PFAS in all of our water sources twice a year.
 The Air Force will continue with monthly sampling of the Portsmouth, Collins, Harrison and Smith wells.